JuliaGPU/CUDA.jl/docs/src/man/performance.md

 with the command-line option `-g1`.
 Using `-g2` puts the PTX JIT in debug mode, which significantly lowers performance of GPU code and currently does not improve debugging.

-Although CUDAnative exports a `@profile` macro, it does not serve the same purpose as `Base.@profile`.
+CUDAdrv exports a `@profile` macro.
+However, it does not serve the same purpose as `Base.@profile`.
 Rather, it instructs the CUDA profiler to start right before the first kernel launch.
 This avoids profiling during the time Julia or CUDAnative precompile code, and result in a much more compact timeline view.
 If you want to use this feature, disable